rillab/SMALL_ANIMAL/README.md

 ### Files/folders:

-* `./stage1/`::folder for the training and result in stage one. train_box_coordinates.txt contains the training box coordinates.
+* `./stage1/`: folder for the training and result in stage one. train_box_coordinates.txt contains the training box coordinates.
 Result images in * `./stage1/result_images`
 Result coordinates in result_box_coordinates.txt Modified coordinates as a square box in * `.stage2/box_coordinates_s.txt`

-* `./stage2/`:folder for the training and result in stage two. box_coordinates_s.txt obtained from stage 1. bregma_lambda_coodinates.txt contains the ground truth coordinates. data_label_aug.ipynb is for data augmentation and gaussian label generating.
+* `./stage2/`: folder for the training and result in stage two. box_coordinates_s.txt obtained from stage 1. bregma_lambda_coodinates.txt contains the ground truth coordinates. data_label_aug.ipynb is for data augmentation and gaussian label generating.